alexdwagner/jekyll-now/_posts/2016-10-11-Day-One-at-SFPC.md

 highway, into the Financial District.
 I didn't request my stop in time so I ended up getting off at around 30th street and 3rd avenue.

-I walked from there to Greenwich Village in about an hour.
+I walked from there to Greenwich Village in about an 40 minutes.
 I'd estimate 20-25 blocks.

-As I was walking up, there's a guy in front of me wearing a dope blue Northface jacket, dope corduroy bucket hat, and dope grey space-age fabric designer backpack.
+As I was walking up, there's a guy in front of me wearing a dope, blue Northface jacket, an equally dope corduroy bucket hat, and an also-dope grey space-age fabric designer backpack.

 It's about 9:30am and as I arrive at the entrance he's standing there, pondering whether to go in.

-"Hi, are you going to SFPC?", I ask the man.
+*"Hi, are you going to SFPC?", I ask the man.
 "Yes!
 SFPC!
-I am Hiro."
+I am Hiro."*

 I introduce myself and suggest we backtrack to go get coffee, as I felt like I was dying from lack of caffeine, and that way we could time our entrance.